axelvaldez/radical-companies/_posts/reviews/2023-04-10-homeowners-associations.markdown

  <p>The move to the HOA makes everything opaque, as provided by law.
 Period.</p>

 <h1>But It Is <em>Cheaper</em></h1>
  <p>The justification for doing this is that it cheaper.
 Besides receving a fee for allowing the HOA, the local government takes the developmen&rsquo;s roads and other bothers off their books.
-If homeowners are abused or exploited, well they shoud not have bought a house in that developement.
+If homeowners are abused or exploited, well they should not have bought a house in that developement.
 Never mind that our <span class='_paradigm'>Fiat</span> society shapes and pressures people to &ldquo;go up in life&rdquo; and the development was their way to buy a house.</p>
  <p>No matter, it is cheaper for the local government and that&rsquo;s all that counts in <span class='_paradigm'>Fiat</span> land.</p>

 <h1 class="_section">CREDITS</h1>